simonsejse/competitive-programming/README.md

     Manually create the folder or the script will create it automatically.

 6. **Submit Solution**:
-    - Open the solution file, e.g., `kattisexercise.cpp`, press `F7`, and it will automatically upload the solution to Kattis and if accepted move the task into the solutions folder.
+    - Keep unfinished solutions in the root directory.
+Open the solution file (e.g., `kattisexercise.cpp`), press `F7`, and it will automatically upload the solution to Kattis.
+If accepted, the script moves the file to the `solutions` folder.

 ### 📚 Resources